Skip to main content

-My grandmother started showing early signs of memory decline around her late 60s — misplacing things more often, struggling to recall names she'd known for decades, getting confused about dates.
-Her doctor recommended cognitive exercises, but the options felt limited: crossword puzzles that frustrated her, brain training apps designed for younger users, or expensive specialized programs.
+My grandmother started showing early signs of memory decline around her late sixties, misplacing things more often, struggling to recall names she'd known for decades, getting confused about dates.
+Her doctor recommended cognitive exercises, but the options felt limited: crossword puzzles that frustrated her, brain-training apps designed for younger users, or expensive specialised programs.

-What we found, eventually, was a better answer: simple browser-based memory games, played consistently for 15-20 minutes a day.
+What we found, eventually, was a better answer: simple browser-based memory games, played consistently for fifteen to twenty minutes a day.
 Not flashy games with complicated interfaces or fast-paced action.
 Just straightforward exercises that challenge memory without overwhelming.
-Two years later, her doctor noted measurable improvement in her cognitive assessment scores.
-This guide is what we learned along the way.
+Over the following year her daily-life recall, names, dates, where she'd put things, felt sharper to her and to us.
+This guide is what we learned along the way, paired with what the broader cognitive-training research suggests about why some games work for older adults and others don't.

 What to Look for in Senior-Friendly Memory Games

 Not all memory games are appropriate for older adults.
-The right game for a 70-year-old is different from the right game for a 25-year-old in several important ways:
+The right game for a seventy-year-old is different from the right game for a twenty-five-year-old in several important ways:

 Simple, Uncluttered Interfaces

 Games with busy backgrounds, complex animations, or cluttered layouts create visual noise that distracts from the actual cognitive exercise.
 The best senior-friendly games have clean, high-contrast visuals with clear targets.
-Large tap/click areas and straightforward controls are essential — if a senior can't figure out how to play in 30 seconds, they'll give up.
+Large tap or click areas and straightforward controls are essential, if a senior can't figure out how to play in thirty seconds, they'll give up.

 Adjustable Difficulty